Organizer (San Jose)

 - Experience with one or more of the following areas: action research, campaign strategy, curriculum development, alliance building, media outreach, grassroots fundraising, and educational policy.

-- Has experience in and/or knowledge of the culture and history of youth organizing and education advocacy in East San José.
+- Has experience in and/or knowledge of the culture and history of youth organizing and education advocacy in San Jose.

-Currently (as of September 2021), all CFJ staff are working virtually in the ongoing COVID-19 pandemic.
-Upon returning to in-person operations (TBD), the position will be located in CFJ’s San José Office.
+This position will be located in CFJ’s San Jose Office.
 Our offices are shared among several employees.

 - Able to work on a computer, including sitting at a desk, for extended periods of time with or without reasonable accommodation.